+If you are looking for the latest generation of battery technology, you have probably heard of lithium-ion batteries, but your knowledge may end there.
 Consumers have a difficult time keeping up with the ever-changing battery size terms.
 Most consumers are familiar with the omnipresent A, AA, and AAA battery sizes, but many of the same consumers do not understand the meaning of other battery size terms, such as the 18650.
-Manufacturers produce the lithium ion 18650 at a size of 18 mm by 65 mm.
+Manufacturers produce the lithium ion 18650 at a size of 18mm by 65 mm.
 Consumers may find a "D" at the end of every 18650, which denotes the shape of the battery.
 Newer 18650s possess a protection circuit that adds additional length to the battery.

 Origins of the 18650 Battery

-Binghamton scientific researcher, M.S.
+Binghamton scientific researcher M.S.
 Whittingham discovered the concept of lithium-powered batteries during the late 1970s.
 He combined lithium and titanium sulfide to charge the first battery.
 Lithium provided enough power for the battery, but Whittingham became concerned with safety issues, some of which precluded commercial uses for the newly discovered battery.
 Rachid Yazami, who worked for the French National Center for Scientific Research, published an extensive research paper in 1980 that claimed that lithium batteries had commercial potential, if the use of lithium metal was restricted, and some other form of lithium that contained lithium ions was used in its place.
-Tinkering with the lithium battery model continued for another decade, until Sony released the first lithium-ion battery in 1991.
+Tinkering with the lithium battery model continued for another decade until Sony released the first lithium-ion battery in 1991.
 Sony scientists perfected a battery that integrated lithium cobalt oxide into the battery's chemical composition.
-By 1996, the lithium metal problem disappeared, as scientists added lithium iron phosphate
+By 1996, the lithium metal problem disappeared as scientists added lithium iron phosphate

-Lithium Cells Described
+Lithium Battery Cells Details

-Why Consumers Love the 18650
+Why Consumers Love the 18650 Battery

 One of the major drawbacks of many battery types is the limited number of ways in which consumers can use them.
-18650 batteries have many uses and the rapid advancement in technology leads to even more uses for the 18650, especially in wireless communication and entertainment devices, such as digital media streamers.
+18650 batteries have many uses, and the rapid advancement in technology leads to even more uses for the 18650, especially in wireless communication and entertainment devices, such as digital media streamers.
 As of early 2012, laptop computers and flashlights represent the fastest growing market for 18650 battery use.
 The 18650 works with virtually every laptop and flashlight model.
 Consumers also find the 18650 to be an excellent fit for e-book readers, digital camcorders, and digital cameras.

 Energy density is an important component of battery quality, and the 18650 lithium-charged battery has over twice the energy density of nickel-cadmium batteries.
 Higher density translates into better-performing electrodes.
 Higher density also provides consumers with little or no maintenance issues.
 18650 batteries have no memory and possess no regular cycling that batteries need to extend their shelf life.